 About This Chapter

 Those studying anatomy need to possess an understanding of the structure of living organisms and the human body.
-This chapter can help you gain that understanding, as these lessons cover an overview of anatomy and cell biology.
+This chapter can help you gain that understanding, as these lessons cover an overview of anatomy and physiology.

 Each of these lessons has been carefully designed by our team of experts, who possess extensive experience in their fields of expertise.
 Our instructors make sure that you have access to the most accurate and up-to-date information about these biology topics.
 Furthermore, our instructors can answer any of your questions on these topics.